mattdibi/redox-keyboard/README.md

 The Redox project is an open-source, [QMK (Quantum Mechanical Keyboard Firmware)](https://github.com/qmk/qmk_firmware) powered, ergonomic split mechanical keyboard.
 This repository will be used to share information about the project and instruction on how to use and assembly the Redox keyboard.

-**Designer bio**: [Mattia Dal Ben (aka u/TiaMaT102)](mailto:matthewdibi@gmail.com) obtained a master's degree in Electronic Engineering with a specialization in Computer Science at the University of Udine.
+**Designer's bio**: [Mattia Dal Ben (aka u/TiaMaT102)](mailto:matthewdibi@gmail.com) obtained a master's degree in Engineering Electronics with a specialization in Computer Science at the University of Udine.
 Currently works as a Software Engineer in R&D department for a big IoT and Embedded Computers company.
 Mechanical keyboard enthusiast and maker, the Redox keyboard is the result of all of his passions.

 ## Related projects

+- Redox prototype
   - [Redox prototype](https://www.thingiverse.com/thing:2704567): handwired 3D printed Redox prototype.
 Freely available.
   - [Tilted Redox case](https://www.thingiverse.com/thing:2767216): tilted case for the Redox prototype.
   - [couscous-kbd](https://github.com/CoenSchalkwijk/couscous-kbd): Redox inspired parametric OpenSCAD keyboard design.

 ## Redox rev.1